kernoelpanic/smartenv/general_info/README.md

 In case of questions, or confessing painful mistakes contact please us.

 **Note:**
-Just in case that murphy's law manifests itself, we ask you to upload a brief description (in markdown or as plain text file) of how you solved the challenges in TUWEL as a backup and as a reminder for you in case you have to "replay" your solutions on a newly initialized blockchain instance.
+Just in case that murphy's law manifests itself, also keep track of an description (in markdown or as plain text file) of how you solved the challenges as a backup and as a reminder for you in case you have to "replay" your solutions on a newly initialized blockchain instance.
 You can keep the description very short and informal consisting mainly of commands and source code dumps.